-Pipe exhaust gases to the out-of-doors.
-Locate the exhaust outlet away from building air inlets to avoid exhaust gases re-entering the building.
+Pipe exhaust gases to the outside of any enclosure.
+Locate the exhaust outlet away from any air inlets to avoid exhaust gases re-entering the enclosure.
 Exhaust installations are subject to various detrimental conditions such as extreme heat, infrequent operation, and light loads.
 Regularly inspect the exhaust system both visually and audibly to see that the entire system remains fume tight and safe for operation.

-AWARNING Inhalation of exhaust gases can result in severe personal injury or death.
+Inhalation of exhaust gases can AWARNING result in severe personal injury or death.
 Use extreme care during installation to provide a tight exhaust system.
 Terminate exhaust pipe away from enclosed areas, windows, doors, and vents.

-Use an approved thimble, or a refractory insulation system, where exhaust pipes pass through walls or partitions (see Figure 4-2).
-Refer to the National Fire Protection Association (NFPA) Standard for Chimneys, Fireplaces and Vents, No. 211, for suggested code requirements.
+Use an approved thimble, or other refractory insulation system, where exhaust pipes pass through walls or partitions (see Figure 4-2).
+Refer to the National Fire Protection Association Bulletin, Volume 4, section 211 covering Standards for Chimneys, Fireplaces and Vents for suggested code requirements.
 Build according to all applicable code requirements in effect at the installation site.